alexshtf/alexshtf.github.io/_posts/2026-03-15-Spectrum-Banded.md

 ![pow_spec_tridiag_11x11]({{ "assets/pow_spec_tridiag_11x11.png" | absolute_url}})

-As expected, larger random matrices produce "wilder" functions - the set of the functions is richer.
+As expected, larger random matrices produce "wilder" shapes - the set of the functions is richer.

 Now that we've convinced ourselves that tridiagonal matrices have some potential, as a family providing a reasonable balance between speed and expressiveness, let's move on to a more convincing demonstration of that potential.